agmm/ATHM/CredentialsHowTo.md

 Q3.10: ¿En qué ciudad vivía tu mejor amigo(a) de escuela superior?
 (Nombre completo de la ciudad solamente)

 ## Important Note

 Remember to store your credentials in a safe place.
 Also, if the given credentials are wrong your account could be temporarily blocked and require you to reset the password using an SMS verification code.

-A good way of maintaining your credentials safe is to save them in a separate file, exclude that file using `.gitignore` and then import this file from the files that actually need the credentials.
-See the examples directory for more information on how to do this.